 Here are some must-try foods and beverages:

-These drinks and foods are essentials at every Christmas market in Vienna.
+These drinks and foods are essential at every Christmas market in Vienna.
 Try as many as possible while leaving room for other discoveries.

 Tips for Visiting Vienna Christmas Markets